strapi/rfcs/rfcs/xxxx-plugins-custom-components.md

 It is actually not possible to cleanly extend the `content-manager` edition pages in the admin frontend _(unless overriding them in extentions)_.

-We can use `components` to describe how our new field would be, and optionnaly associate a react component into it on the Admin Frontend.
+Using `components` to describe our fields reduce the complexity of this functionality _(we can see it as an evolution of `components`, instead of an evolutions of `fields`)_

 # Detailed design